Babel II: Three servants

 Poseidon is a giant humanoid robot.
 It has a laser gun in one finger and a torpedo launcher in its abdomen.
 Poseidon shows its abilities most in the sea, but it can be active and powerful on the land as well.

 Sono Na wa 101 (manga)

 Plot

 There is a boy called registration number "101" (one-zero-one) in a secret laboratory which is administered by the CIA.
 The boy is Koichi Yamano, who was once called Babel II and saved the world.
 Koichi discovers that his blood has the ability to save lives, and he provides the laboratory with his blood after fighting with Yomi.

-However, he notices that the laboratory transfused his blood into subjects and produced supermen like him artificially.
+He later notices that the laboratory transfused his blood into subjects and produced supermen like him artificially.
 He escapes from the lab and decides to exterminate the supermen produced by his blood that are scattered all over the world.

-As a result, the enemy sends espers to fight him one after another.
-Unfortunately, the three servants of Babel II, Rodem, Ropross, and Poseidon are confined in an underground nuclear test site by the CIA, so Koichi is forced to fight alone.
+As a result, the enemy sends espers to fight him one after another, but the three servants of Babel II, Rodem, Ropross, and Poseidon are confined in an underground nuclear test site by the CIA, so Koichi is forced to fight alone.